HeyaIe/UnrealEngineLiveProject/README.md

 ## Project Overview
 This project was meant to be a learning experience for using the Unreal game engine.
 It involves working in an Agile/Scrum environment, and I was tasked to implement a variety of features for a game.

+### Notable Roadblocks

+**Coins & Gems UI**

+My first roadblock was when I needed to display the HUDs for collectibles, specifically, binding a function to a widget text palette.
+It wasn't as confusing as it seemed, but after overcoming the roadblock, my proficiency in using blueprints definitely expanded.

+**False Floor Obstacle**

+My other notable roadblock involved creating a set of platforms that could be overlapped at random.
+I wasn't sure how to approach this, but I knew I needed to form an array.

+Initially, I wanted to implement a nested for-loop that disables the collision on one of two platforms for each set in the array.

+In the end, I opted to work on a smaller scale of platforms, as well as switch the collision response to overlap instead to work with overlap events.

+### What I Learned

+In addition to gaining experience on the Unreal game engine, I found that I am capable of performing blueprint logic, making use of components, and utilizing version control(pushing changes from a working branch).

 ## Index

 - [Pain Causing Volume](#pain-causing-volume)